hjaltiatla/Vbox_vagrant-ansible-test-environment/README.md

 ## 4-Node Local Vagrant test environment for Ansible using Virtualbox

-*If using Windows 10 and want to use WSL i reccomend using WSL version 1 because having Hyper-v enabled causes issues alongside Virtualbox*
+*If using Windows 10 and want to use WSL i reccomend using WSL version 1 because having Hyper-v enabled causes issues alongside Virtualbox.*

 **Vagrant environment setup process:**